These coconut cookies with chocolate chips are taken to the next level of amazing by adding brown butter and a sprinkle of sea salt.

 Cookies that aren't overly sweet

-The recipe makes 24 medium sized cookies, but uses only 3/4 cup of brown sugar.
+The recipe makes 24 medium sized cookies, but uses only ¾ cup of brown sugar.
 Coconut adds a touch more sweetness and the semi-sweet chocolate morsels are, well, semi-sweet.
-Overall, you have no doubt that this is a cookie, but the sweetness is just right.
+Overall, you have no doubt that this is a cookie, but the sweetness is just right and that's the case with our Red Velvet Crinkle Cookies too.

 The crowning touch of these Cookies with Coconut and Chocolate Chips?